Summer term 2024: X-Student Research Seminar

 - Introduction to hyperbolic systems of conservation laws

-[ This material can be found in many textbooks.
-Classical references are, for instance, the books 'Linear Functional Analysis' by H. W. Alt and 'Partial Differential Equations' by L. C. Evans. ]
+[ This material can be found in many textbooks, see e.g. 'Linear Functional Analysis' by H. W. Alt and 'Partial Differential Equations' by L. C. Evans. ]